collapsed-stacks/startups/questions/5250/can-i-post-jobs-from-other-sites-onto-my-job-board.md

 - tagged: `website`, `launch`
 - score: 3

-<p>I have created a niche job board site and there are a couple other sites similar to mine.
-Since I am just starting is it ok to collect all the job postings from other sites and post it on mine?</p>
+I have created a niche job board site and there are a couple other sites similar to mine.
+Since I am just starting is it ok to collect all the job postings from other sites and post it on mine?

-<p>Will there be any legal issues?</p>
+Will there be any legal issues?

 ## Answer 5251